 There was a concern raised about whether the project has enough trees proposed to sufficiently screen the parking lot.
 The applicant explained that they cannot excavate to plant trees with roots that may encroach on the PG&E pipeline.
-While planter boxes for trees at the parking lot were discussed, PG&E does not favor improvements such as this within the easement setback, and prefers perimeter trees.
-In response to the concern, the applicant included perimeter trees at the parking lot.
-The Commission may consider additional trees for the balance of the parking area.
-In addition, Staff requests that the Commission consider the opportunity to shift parking stalls 7 through 10 easterly to create a planter island near the walkway at the building outside of the setback from the PG&E easement.
+Instead of planted trees, mobile planter boxes for trees it the parking lot are proposed to soften the appearance of the parking lot ,which will be acceptable for PG&E as the trees can be moved if needed.
+There are also shrubs and perimeter trees proposed to enclose and screen the building and parking lot from adjacent roadways and provide a more pleasant view of the structure and parking areas from offsite locations.